The book will be published later this year and will be free in eCopy for all members of our YouTube and Facebook channels.

 “He’s at the planters, right?”

 I squinted to see inside but the moonless night allowed the darkness to seep up from the basement through the floorboards into every room of the house until even my thoughts were engulfed in blackness.
-The unknown studied my fears, my courage and my knowledge.
+The unknown studied my fears.
 On the verge of bolting away from pure terror, adrenaline hormones rushed to my aid.
 I turned on my flashlight and took in air that smelled stale and musty, like a wet dog under a haír dryer.
 Most abandoned buildings also have the pungent smell of rat urine and feces - rats are prolific poopers.
 I learned this when a pregnant momma rat got into our house once through the doggie door and gave birth to her litter under our dishwasher.
-This house however was remarkably pest free and absent of graffiti.
+This house, however, was remarkably pest free and absent of graffiti.
 I slipped inside and slowly pulled the creaking door closed behind me.
 My heart rate edged closer to panic - 122, 123, 124.

 I'm equipped with the rudimentary essentials: